jarrydcarelse/Term4_DV200_JarrydCarelse_221267/README.md

 ### How to install

 ### Installation
-To run Solebox locally or contribute to the project, follow these steps:
+To run InShare locally or contribute to the project, follow these steps:

 Clone the Repository: